 Submitting for multiple jobs?
 Each resume that you develop specifically for every position you apply to should have your full name along with the name of the title you are applying for.
-That way, there is no confusion as to what resume you want us to review and submit to our clients.
+That way, there is no confusion as to what resume you want us to review and submit to our clients on your behalf.

 2) Customize Your Resume for Each Job You Apply to

 Employers and recruiters have to screen numerous resumes just to identify a handful of candidates they would like to speak to further regarding an opening.
 Making it easier for the employer or recruiter to understand just how you can contribute to an organization increases the odds that you’ll make it through the initial screening phase.

 Review the job description in detail and make sure that your resume clearly demonstrates how you as a candidate can fulfill what is being sought after, or what you can do for them.
 Identify the keywords (specific hard and soft skills) and try to incorporate them within the top third of your resume.
 The reason to do this is a piece of software that many organizations use called an Applicant Tracking System.
 When you apply online for a position your application, including your resume, will be placed into a searchable database.
 The keywords that you’ve incorporated are used by an employer or recruiter to search through their applicant database for resumes matching the specified keywords that were entered.

 3) Send a Cover Letter

 If you’re applying for a position directly with an employer or through a contact, you must have a cover letter to accompany your resume.
 Ideally, it will be addressed to the specific person who will be receiving your resume and considering you as a candidate.
 With recruiters, it’s different.